 One mixing beater you’re definitely not going to want to lick, the Pumpkin Gutter attaches to your power drill and uses stainless steel blades to wreak havoc on the inside of your Halloween gourd.
 In minutes, it cuts out the flesh, strings, and guts while leaving the seeds unblemished and ready for roasting.

 Animatronic 3-Headed Dog

-Harry Potter fans the neighborhood over will appreciate this animatronic three-headed “Hound of Hades” as they approach your front porch in search of the Philosopher’s Stone and/or miniature Snickers bars.
+Harry Potter fans the neighborhood over will appreciate this animatronic three-headed “Hound of Hades” as they approach your front porch on Halloween in search of the Philosopher’s Stone and/or miniature Snickers bars.
 Not only does this Cerberus snarl, shake, and growl, but its eyes beam as red as Ron Weasley’s hair when it senses motion or sound.

 Chauvet Hurricane 700 Fog Machine

 Who says you need to be in a Meatloaf tribute band to own your own fog machine?
 Also, who knew fog machines were so cheap?
 For only $34, the handheld Hurricane 700 comes with a wired remote control and will fill any haunted house and/or living room with “thick bursts of water-based fog.”
 For an extra $40, they’ll even throw in a strobe light in case you want to perform a special rendition of “Bat Out Of Hell” for the neighborhood kids.